 Medication and recreational drugs

-Actually a secondary cause, it is important to realise that certain drugs can affect blood pressure.
+Actually a secondary cause, it's important to realise that certain drugs can affect blood pressure.
 The contraceptive pill can raise the blood pressure of some women, especially if they smoke.
 This is of even greater importance after the age of 35.

 The good news about all these lifestyle factors is that you can participate in improving your health enormously.